 This repository includes scripts and data for the following paper:

 The hallmark of episodic memory is recollecting multiple perceptual details tied to a specific spatial-temporal context.
 To remember an event, it is therefore necessary to integrate such details into a coherent representation during initial encoding.
 Here we tested how the brain encodes and binds multiple, distinct kinds of features in parallel, and how this process evolves over time during the event itself.
-We analyzed data from 27 subjects who learned a series of objects uniquely associated with a color, a panoramic scene location, and an emotional sound while fMRI data were collected.
-By modeling brain activity at event onset and event offset, we were able to test how the neural signatures of individual features as well as the integrated event changed over the course of encoding.
-We observed a striking dissociation between early and late encoding processes: left inferior frontal and sensory signals at event onset tracked the amount of detail subsequently recalled and were dissociable based on distinct remembered features.
-In contrast, memory-related brain activity shifted to the left hippocampus at event offset, which was particularly sensitive to binding item color and sound associations with spatial information.
-These results provide evidence of simultaneous feature-specific neural responses at the start of episodic encoding that predict later remembering and show that the hippocampus acts to integrate these features into a spatially-coherent experience at an event transition.
+We analyzed data from 27 human subjects (16 females, 11 males) who learned a series of objects uniquely associated with a color, a panoramic scene location, and an emotional sound while functional magnetic resonance imaging data were collected.
+By modeling how brain activity relates to memory for upcoming or just-viewed information, we were able to test how the neural signatures of individual features as well as the integrated event changed over the course of encoding.
+We observed a striking dissociation between early and late encoding processes: left inferior frontal and visuo-perceptual signals at the onset of an event tracked the amount of detail subsequently recalled and were dissociable based on distinct remembered features.
+In contrast, memory-related brain activity shifted to the left hippocampus toward the end of an event, which was particularly sensitive to binding item color and sound associations with spatial information.
+These results provide evidence of early, simultaneous feature-specific neural responses during episodic encoding that predict later remembering and suggest that the hippocampus integrates these features into a coherent experience at an event transition.

 Scripts to run the task in Psychtoolbox as well as links to stimuli can be found here.